rouanw/mongo-csv/README.md

 - Avoid reading huge amounts of data at your peak usage periods
 - If your Mongo environment is a replica set, it's a good idea to point at one of your secondary servers to leave the primary server free to take care of new data being written

+## FAQ

+- Does `mongo-csv` support `distinct`?
+Not directly, but you can achieve the same result [using an aggregation](https://docs.mongodb.com/manual/reference/operator/aggregation/group/#aggregation-group-distinct-values).

 ## Licence

 MIT